the-AY/Cyber_Security/README.md

 # OWSAP ZAP <br>
    OWSAP ZAP is a open source tool for automated pen-testing  on a entire website , it can do pen-testing in both frontend as well as backend automated testing ,there is also a manual mode for more detailed infomation regarding a particular website<br>

+   # Authors
+   Authors are welcome to contribute please read the  for More information!
+   <a href="https://github.com/the-AY/Cyber_Security/blob/main/Authors.md"> Authors Notice </a><br>